gbirke/factory-book/chapters/refactoring.rst

 TODO mention autoloading, but don't go too deep, just explain that we can use classes and their code will automatically be loaded.

-You’ll “compose”
+You’ll "compose"
 those classes, injecting low-level services into high-level business logic code.
-“Single responsibility” also means that classes that depend on services won't instantiate those services with a call to ``new``.
+"Single responsibility" also means that classes that depend on services won't instantiate those services with a call to ``new``.
 Instead, there will be a central point in your application where you instantiate all the classes and their dependencies.
 This book is an